chrislo27/PolyrhythmMania/README.md

 ## Installation instructions
 **Supported operating systems:** Windows 7 or newer, Linux (x86 and ARM)

+These instructions are the same if you're downloading the game for the first time or upgrading to a new version.

 __Windows (64-bit only):__
 1. Navigate to the [latest release here](https://github.com/chrislo27/PolyrhythmMania/releases/latest).